helio232/PA1815/README.md

 when a pano images is clicked on the index.php, the pano images will then be displayed on 360screen.php.

 ## config.php
-Storing global variables, e.g. file paths.
+Storing global variables, e.g. file path.

 ## archivedphoto.php
+For viewing and deleting archived pano images.

 ## setting.php

 ## delete.php
+For deleting pano images & thumbnails.

 ## archive.php
+For archiving pano images & thumbnails.

 ## pano images/
 This dierctory contains JPG photos for the index.php.